jboss-switchyard/switchyard/quickstarts/camel-atom-binding/Readme.md

 Expected Output
 ===============
-The title and artist of the iTunes top 10 singles should print to the console.
+The title and artist of the iTunes top 10 singles should print to the server log.
 There will be a delay between each entry that prints to the console.

 ## Further Reading